‘Five years, stuck on my eyes’: An Australian woman’s harrowing ‘historical’ abuse

 Various friends and my father pay a visit, but once only.
 They feel uncomfortable having what they variously call this haughty, scruffy, pasty-faced, up-himself partner glare at them, passively-aggressively belittle them or outright ignore them.
 Gaille can’t stand him, and the feeling is mutual.
 She calls him Green Teeth, having noticed his lack of dental shine.

 One night, I come home to find he’s locked me out.
 He lets me in when he’s good and ready – not a minute earlier.

-Drawing on my lifelong ability to dissociate from extreme unpleasantness and live with what I later learn is called cognitive dissonance, I pretend that none of this nonsense is happening and convince myself that all I need to do is try harder to be the shadow the brighter spark he wants – nay, needs – me to be.
+Drawing on my lifelong ability to dissociate from extreme unpleasantness and live with what I later learn is called cognitive dissonance, I pretend that none of this nonsense is happening and convince myself that all I need to do is try harder to be the shadow he wants – nay, needs – me to be.

 Two significant things happen in July ’79.
 The first is that Brandon surprisingly says, ‘That’s really good,’ about the handbill I’m drawing for the Dr Feelgood concert coming up at the Union Theatre.
 It’s the only time he compliments me for my artwork skills.